Al-Mahdi: Reign

-Al-Mahdi's father, al-Mansur, died on the hajj to Mecca in 775.
+Al-Mahdi's father, al-Mansur, died on the hajj to Mecca in October 775.
 The throne then passed to al-Mansur's chosen successor, his son al-Mahdi.
 According to Marozzi, "[it] was, by the standards of the future, blood-soaked successions of the Abbasid caliphate, a model of order and decorum."

 Al-Mahdi, whose nickname means "Rightly-guided" or "Redeemer", was proclaimed caliph when his father was on his deathbed.
 His peaceful reign continued the policies of his predecessors.

 Mahdi commenced his rule by releasing several political prisoners, expanding and decorating the holy places of Mecca and Medina, and building fountains and lofts for Hajj pilgrims.
 He expanded the mail service, increased his secret service, fortified cities, and increased judicial appointments.
 His charitable giving was also impressive.

 Rapprochement with the Alids in the Caliphate occurred under al-Mahdi's reign.
-The Barmakid family, which had advised the Caliphs since the days of Abu al-Abbas as viziers, gained even greater powers under al-Mahdi's rule, and worked closely with the caliph to ensure the prosperity of the Abbasid state.
+The Barmakid family, which had advised the Caliphs since the days of Al-Saffah as viziers, gained even greater powers under al-Mahdi's rule, and worked closely with the caliph to ensure the prosperity of the Abbasid state.